 Equation (1) posits that net operating profits are proportional to net assets (defined below) plus a random error.
 This structural linear equation (1) prescribed by the OECD and US regulations is estimated in transfer pricing under an opaque theory (without a corresponding dynamic specification) that assets gravitate across-industry to form an equilibirum or uniform rate of return on assets.

 (2) U(t) is Normal(0, σ),

 which is an assumption about the time-behavior of the regression residuals that needs testing using e.g. Durbin-Watson statistcs.
 See G. Maddala, Econometrics, McGraw-Hill, 1977, sections 7-5 (Analysis of Residuals) and 12-7 (Tests for Serial Correlation).

 (3) A(t) = (1 – δ) A(t – 1) + G(t),

 which is a consensus asset accumulation definition.
 See e.g. Charles Hulten and Frank Wykoff, “The Measurement of Economic Depreciation,” in Charles Hulten (ed.), Depreciation, Inflation & The Taxation of Income from Capital, The Urban Institute Press, 1981, equations (6) and (12).

-Above, the coefficient beta denotes return on assets and delta denotes an applicable depreciation rate.
+The coefficient beta denotes return on assets and delta denotes an applicable depreciation rate.
 Two comments are in order.
-First, structual equation (1) needs an intercept that for now (following convention) we set aside cum grano salis.
+First, the structual equation (1) needs an intercept that for now (following convention) we set aside cum grano salis.
 Second, the error terms are not likely to be random, so (2) must be replaced by another equation that recognizes serial correlation among the residuals.
-Third, we hold that considering (3) is necessary to well-specify a return on assets final or estimating equation.
+Third, we hold that considering (3) is necessary to well-specify a return on assets reduced equation subject to empirical testing.